ON THIS DAY 20 YEARS AGO: The Musician & the Dancer

 Mine follow suit.

 With no one remotely put out that he's paused working (his bandmates are all a-grin behind him, which he pretends not to notice), he jumps down to compliment me on my performance.
 I return the sentiments.
-"So..." he starts in a soft, understated voice quite different from his belting tones.
+"So..." he starts in a soft, understated voice quite different from his belting stage tones.
 His curls cover much of his face, as it is turned aside.
-I'm pretty sure he's blushing under there, although his face is in silhouette with the work lights of the stage behind him.
+I'm pretty sure he's blushing under there, although his profile is in silhouette with the work lights of the stage behind him.

 "So," I offer, taking a step toward him.
 I tilt my face directly toward his and fix him with a smile beaming certainty of what he's about.
 Most of his bandmates wear wedding rings.
 He does not.
 Neither do I.